ek1437/CourtCounter/README.md

 # CourtCounter

-## Keeps track of basketball scores for two teams.
+## Android Application: Keeps track of basketball scores for two teams.
+Utilized ConstraintLayout.

 This project is about combining various ideas and skills, they include: